Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Abstract

 \section{Abstract}

 Decoding and expressing brain activity in a comprehensible form is a challenging frontier in AI.
 This paper presents \textit{Thought2Text}, which uses instruction-tuned Large Language Models (LLMs) fine-tuned with EEG data to achieve this goal.
 The approach involves three stages: (1) training an EEG encoder for visual feature extraction, (2) fine-tuning LLMs on image and text data, enabling multimodal description generation, and (3) further fine-tuning on EEG embeddings to generate text directly from EEG during inference.
-Experiments on a public EEG dataset collected for six subjects with image stimuli demonstrate the efficacy of multimodal LLMs (\textsc{LLaMa-v3}, \textsc{Mistral-v0.3}, \textsc{Qwen2.5}), validated using traditional language generation evaluation metrics, GPT-4 based assessments, and evaluations by human expert.
-This approach marks a significant advancement towards portable, low-cost "thoughts-to-text" technology with potential applications in both neuroscience and natural language processing (NLP).
+Experiments on a public EEG dataset collected for six subjects with image stimuli and text captions demonstrate the efficacy of multimodal LLMs (\textsc{LLaMA-v3}, \textsc{Mistral-v0.3}, \textsc{Qwen2.5}), validated using traditional language generation evaluation metrics, as well as \textit{fluency} and \textit{adequacy} measures.
+This approach marks a significant advancement towards portable, low-cost "thoughts-to-text" technology with potential applications in both neuroscience and natural language processing.